young4chan/codehub/README.md

 # autosavepic.py
 It detects the text in a specific area of a picture, inject in into Baidu OCR api, get the result.
 However, the output is quite poor.

+# binarysearch.py
+It defines how to traverse a binary tree and query a tree.